Tag Archive for: contemporary landscape design

 Summer Blooms

-The plant palette was limited, which works well with contemporary design.
-The flowers from the palo verde trees along the street decorated the grass and sidewalk, (although they were pruned up to high).
+The plant palette is limited.
+This works well with contemporary design.
+The trees are pruned a bit too high.
+I like the flowers from the palo verde trees along the street decorating the grass and sidewalk.

 summer blooms are beginning to appear

-While my personal style is more informal, I do appreciate good, contemporary design and I really liked this pathway, although I believe a better species of agave that can handle full, reflected heat without growing too large would have been better – maybe Twin-Flower Agave (Agave geminiflora) or Artichoke Agave (Agave parrying var. truncata)?
+My personal style is more informal.
+I do appreciate contemporary design and really like this pathway.
+I believe a better species of agave that can handle full, reflected heat without growing too large would have been better – maybe Twin-Flower Agave (Agave geminiflora) or Artichoke Agave (Agave parrying var. truncata)?

 Victoria agave

-My favorite picture is one of the entryways which is covered with a solid carpet of golden yellow flowers, which contrast beautifully with the gray-blue walls and red door.
+My favorite picture is one of the entryways.
+The ground is a solid carpet of golden yellow flowers.
+This contrasts beautifully with the gray-blue walls and red door.

 How about you?
-Do you like the way flowers look on the ground once they have fallen?
+Do you like the way flowers look on the ground?
 Or do you feel the overwhelming impulse to blow them away?

 home of landscape designer, B. Jane